variantstudios/wisdomwaysacupuncture.com/_categories/late-summer--earth-element.md

     stay healthy.
 ---

-To get started learning about the Earth Element, click on the image above for the main Earth blog post.<br>&nbsp;Then, have fun scrolling down to learn more about Fire and how to keep your own Fire Element balanced!
+To get started learning about the Earth Element, click on the image above for the main Earth blog post.<br>&nbsp;Then, have fun scrolling down to learn more about Earth and how to keep your own Earth Element balanced!
 {: .light_gray_message.align-to-center}